peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 Specify proper GPU memory utilization to run as many instances of vLLM as possible on a single GPU.
 However, too many instances can result in no memory for KV-cache.

-For small models, run multiple instances of vllm on the same GPU by specifying smaller gpu-memory-utilization as long as it would not cause HIP OOM.
+For small models, run multiple instances of vLLM on the same GPU by specifying smaller ``gpu-memory-utilization`` as long as it would not cause HIP Out Of Memory.

 For example: